Production of discourse

 Phase 1

-• Relevance of the research in relation to the Foundation’s areas of interest;
+• Relevance of the research in relation to the Foundation’s focus;

-• Its contribution to the field in question;
+• Relevance and original contribution to the field in question;

-• The exploratory and critical character of the proposal.
+• Exploratory and critical character of the proposal.

 Phase 2